Muirfield/pocketmine-plugins/ImportMap/README.md

 * im.cmd.im - Allows users to import maps

-### Issues
+### Plugin Issues

-* Entities (mobs) and Tiles (signs, chests, etc) are not supported.
-  I tried to implement it here, but this would require to actually instanciate these objects in-game, which eventually leads to core-dumps.
-* Anvil maps are silently truncated to be less than 128 blocks high.
-  The PocketMine-MP core API only support Y dimensions for 0 to 127.
 * An import will block the server.
-I tried converting this to an AsyncTask but that was not very succesful.
-I got threading problems.

-### Todo

-* Make use of AsyncTask
+The Async version for some reason does not work.
+I can't see what the problem is as no error message is reported.

 Changes
 ------

+* 2.0.0 :
+  * Changed to `pmimporter` codebase.
+  * Created an initial `AsyncTask` implementation.
 * 1.0.0 : First release

 Copyright